LLipter/bilibiliCrawler/report.md

 # Abstract

 In this paper, I analyzed data collected from Bilibili, which is the most popular online entertainment website in China.
 By visualizing data and running clustering algorithm, some interesting results pop up.
-I use `Golang` to implement a crawler with high concurrency supported to collect data, and `R` takes over the analyzing and visualizing part if it.
+I use `Golang` to implement a crawler with high concurrency supported to collect data, and `R` takes over the analyzing and visualizing part of it.

 # Introduction